NACC is again hosting the WA Threatened Species Forum in Geraldton and have selected 5-6 September for the forum itself.

 Please note that all persons intending to attend the Conference must register, including presenters, chairpersons, and delegates.

 Cancellations must be notified by writing by 1 August 2019 to the [email protected]

 Submissions are now open of abstracts for oral and poster presentations.
 The Steering Committee will perform a blind review of all submissions and will notify presenters of the outcome in July.

 Please use the “Call for Abstracts Form” when submitting your abstract

-As part of the WA Threatened Species Forum, there are a range of optional field trips on offer.
-These include:
+As part of the WA Threatened Species Forum, we are hosting a field trip to the Australian Wildlife Conservancy Mt Gibson Sanctuary.

 Join the experts from the Australian Wildlife Conservancy for an overnight camp out and learn about the threatened wildlife that call Mt Gibson Sanctuary home.
 Plus, join the guided walks for your chance to spot a number of the Sanctuary’s unique Australian animals!
 Please note you must provide your our camping gear and transport to Mt Gibson.

 Please note you must register for the forum to be eligible for the field trips.
 Partners may join field trips with prior agreement.

 We are pleased to announce The Gerald Apartment Hotel as our accommodation partner and have secured special room rates with a 13% discount.

 The Gerald Apartment Hotel boasts Geraldton’s only luxury accommodation and is conveniently located in the centre of town.
 Situated in the heart of the CBD they are walking distance to cafes, restaurants, shops and offices and mere steps away from the beautiful Town Beach and Geraldton Foreshore.